Junior WRC: History

 The championship's origins began in 2001 as the FIA Super 1600 Drivers' Championship, and included six events in Europe.
 Sébastien Loeb was the series' champion, driving a Super 1600 Citroën Saxo.
 The series became the Junior World Rally Championship the following year, with an upper age limit of 29 introduced in 2003.

 In 2007, the championship did not include events outside Europe.
 Following introduction of an FIA rule in 2006 surrounding use of the word 'world' in championship names, the championship was known as the FIA Junior Rally Championship (JRC) for one season only.
 The 2010 season was the last Junior World Rally Championship.

 In 2011, the FIA replaced the championship with the WRC Academy Cup.
 This was the first year the championship was managed under contract.
 M-Sport provided identical Ford Fiesta R2 cars for entrants to use.
 In 2013 the series was renamed to FIA Junior WRC.

 In 2014, Citroën were awarded the contract to run Junior WRC providing Citroën DS3 R3T cars.
 M-Sport repurposed the old Ford Fiesta R2 units for the Drive DMACK Fiesta Trophy.

 In 2017, M-Sport regained the running rights continuing to use the Ford Fiesta R2.
 Following the introduction of the Rally Pyramid in 2019, the latest evolution Ford Fiesta Rally4 was introduced for the second round of the 2020 season.

 At the 2018 season the number of rallies were reduced to 5, while the last rally gives double points.

 In March 2021 the FIA announced there will not be any two-wheel drive championships in WRC from 2022.
-It was later announced Rally3 cars would be used for Junior WRC from then on.
+It was later announced that the championship would switch to Rally3 four-wheel drive specifications.
 The FIA title for 2022 was called WRC3 Junior, however from 2023, FIA Junior WRC was restored.